EAguayodev/Officelite-coming-soon-site/README.md

 - Desktop-first workflow

 ### What I learned

-I learned how to use Javascript to accomplish the bonus section by setting the counter into the future and have it countdown 30 days from its future date.
-In addition to that conceptg, I learned to use Javascript to display and close a submenu while also allowing the user to select the package selection of their choosing.
+I used JavaScript to create a dynamic countdown timer for the bonus section, setting a future date and ensuring it accurately counts down 30 days.
+Additionally, I confidently implemented JavaScript functionality to display and close a submenu, seamlessly enhancing the user experience.
+I also developed an intuitive system for users to select their preferred package, combining logic and interactivity to make the feature both functional and user-friendly.

 To see how you can add code snippets, see below: